cxn03651/write_xlsx/tables.md

 to control the `write_\*()` method used to populate the cells or if you wish to tweak the cell formatting.

-The `:data` structure should be an array ref of array holding row data as shown above.
+The `:data` structure should be an array of array holding row data as shown above.

 ##### <a name="header_row" class="anchor" href="#header_row"><span class="octicon octicon-link" /></a>:header_row